 Tip: Do no use things like live rock from marine tanks.
 Most of the organisms on that rock cannot survive in low salinity and will die off.

 Unfortunately, you cannot keep live plants in Opae Ula shrimp tank.
 I am sure that you read somewhere else that most low-tech plants do fine in brackish water.
-For example, Anubias, Java fern, Lava moss, etc. Well, this is not true.
+For example, Anubias, Java fern (read the guides), Lava moss, etc. Well, this is not true.

 Sure, the plants can stay green for a very long time even in brackish water.
 In some cases, they even start growing a little.
 However, eventually, they will all die off.
 Basically, the green color should not trick you.
 They are “dead man walking”.